 It’s certainly something our reader’s Iowa attorney might want to consider.

-Next Monday, we’re off for Memorial Day, but on Tuesday: What if the bulldozing causes landslides on our reader’s property?
+Tomorrow: What if the bulldozing causes landslides on our reader’s property?

 Harndon v.
 Stultz, 124 Iowa 440, 100 N.W.
 329 (S.Ct.
 Iowa, 1904).
 Harndon and her husband owned and farmed an 80-acre tract of land.
 Stultz had 160 acres just to the south of the Harndon farm.
 Many years before, the Harndons planted a willow hedge along the entire south line of the farm, and later, Stultz extended the hedge eastward.
-The Harndons claimed that Stultz had agreed with them to maintain the west half of the hedgeline and the Harnsons would maintain the east half.
-Some years later, the Harndons dug up the east half of the hedge, replacing it with a fence.
+The Harndons claimed that Stultz had agreed with them to maintain the west half of the hedge line and the Harnsons would maintain the east half.
+Some years later, the Harndons dug up the eastern half of the hedge, replacing it with a fence.
 Mrs. Harndon then demanded that Stultz do the same.
 Stultz refused, and she sued for an order finding the hedge to be a nuisance and requiring Stultz to cut it down.
 She argued that the willow had spread through the soil, and so much shade was cast by willows that it rendered a portion of the Harndons’ land unusable.
-As alternative, the Harndons asked that, if Stultz had no duty to remove the hedge, they be allowed to do so at their expense.
+As an alternative, the Harndons asked that, if Stultz had no duty to remove the hedge, they be allowed to do so at their expense.
 The trial court dismissed the petition, and the Harndons appealed.

 Held: The Court adopted what was essentially the Massachusetts rule years ahead of its time.
-Nothing in the law, the Court said, made it a defendant’s duty to cut down a hedge or tree simply because over a passage of time, the owner’s neighbor found the roots and the shade of the growing trees injured the productiveness of his land.
+Nothing in the law, the Court said, made it a defendant’s duty to cut down a hedge or tree simply because, over a passage of time, the owner’s neighbor found the roots and the shade of the growing trees injured the productiveness of his land.
 The raising of trees, the Court held, is a legitimate use to which an owner may put his land.
 If the limbs of such trees overhang the land of a neighbor, he may cut them off at the line, and, if the roots penetrate the neighbor’s soil, he may dig them out, but that is the extent to which he may carry his objection.

 – Tom Root